 A personal guarantee is a legally binding agreement between the Borrower and the Lender to say that the Directors/Shareholders will be liable for paying the debt of the Limited company if it is unable to do so.
 This Guarantee normally does not come with any supporting security, however, depending on the case, the Lender may ask for supporting security.
 This may come in the form of a charge over the Guarantor’s main residence or other assets.

 A Personal Guarantee can be provided by one or more individuals.
-Normally a Personal Guarantee will be provided by all Directors of the Limited Company.
+Normally it will be provided by all Directors of the Limited Company.
 Lenders may also ask Shareholders to give a personal guarantee as well as the Directors.

 If the Limited Company is unable to satisfy the debt that they owe to the Lender, then the Lender will call upon the Personal Guarantees.
 This would result in the Guarantor having to liquidate assets in order to cover the debt remaining to the Lender.
 This could mean having to sell their family home.